Urbana, IL 61801

 - The social and political history of gender pronouns

-- Corpus linguistics, public meaning, and the interpretation of the Second Amendment
+- Corpus linguistics, public meaning, and the interpretation of the First and Second Amendment

 - How laws protect and prohibit speech and writing